ilas2025/ilas2025.github.io/content/taiwan/_index.md

 src="https://upload.wikimedia.org/wikipedia/commons/thumb/7/7a/Taiwan_NASA_Terra_MODIS_2022-07-21.jpg/722px-Taiwan_NASA_Terra_MODIS_2022-07-21.jpg"
 width="330px" alt="Taiwan picture from NASA" class="fright" >}}

-Taiwan is a country in East Asia that consists of 168 islands.
-The main island of Taiwan, also known as Ilha Formosa, has mountain ranges covering its eastern two-thirds and plains spreading the western third, with the Tropic of Cancer crossing it.
-The capital, Taipei, is in the north, while the hosting city of ILAS2025, Kaohsiung, is in the south.
-Your visit in June will be warm (about 25°C ~ 30°C) and comfortable, with seasonal winds and monsoon rains cooling the minds.
+Taiwan, located in East Asia, is a captivating destination composed of more than one hundred islands.
+The main island, often referred to as Ilha Formosa, showcases its diverse topography with mountain ranges covering the eastern two-thirds and sprawling plains in the western third.
+The Tropic of Cancer traverses the island, adding to its unique geography.
+Taipei, the capital, is situated in the northern part of the island, while Kaohsiung, the host city of ILAS2025, lies in the south.
+If you plan to visit in June, expect warm and comfortable temperatures ranging from approximately 25°C to 30°C, accompanied by seasonal winds and refreshing monsoon rains.

-From nature to humanity, Taiwan offers a wide range of famous tourist sites.
-In the north, Taipei 101 was the tallest building (from 2004 to 2009) in the world, and Yehliu Geopark is famous for its stones in unique shapes, particularly the Queen's Head rock.
-In the south, Kenting National Park attracts thousands of people with its endless white-sand beaches.
-The Alishan sunrise and the Taroko Gorge are gorgeous on the east and the west, respectively.
-The central part is dominated by mountain ranges, with Yushan as the tallest peak and Sun Moon Lake as the largest body of water.
-Beyond the main island, each island of Taiwan shares its own stories and beauty.
-To name a few, you can see blue tears in Matsu and sea turtles around Lambay Island.
+From breathtaking natural wonders to captivating cultural landmarks, Taiwan offers a plethora of renowned tourist sites.
+In the northern region, Taipei 101 once held the title of the world's tallest building (from 2004 to 2009), and Yehliu Geopark fascinates visitors with its unique rock formations, most notably the famous Queen's Head rock.
+Head south to discover the allure of Kenting National Park, renowned for its endless white-sand beaches.
+The eastern region boasts the mesmerizing Alishan sunrise, while the western region is home to the awe-inspiring Taroko Gorge.
+Central Taiwan is dominated by magnificent mountain ranges, with Yushan proudly standing as the tallest peak, and the serene Sun Moon Lake gracing the landscape as the largest body of water.
+Beyond the main island, each of Taiwan's smaller islands has its own captivating stories and beauty to explore.
+From witnessing the enchanting phenomenon of blue tears in Matsu to encountering sea turtles around Lambay Island, Taiwan's island treasures are simply mesmerizing.

 {{< taiwan-photos >}}

-Taiwan is known for its foods, such as bubble tea, dumplings, and many other local delicacies.
-You may find them easily everywhere, from restaurants, street vendors, and night markets.
+Taiwan is also celebrated for its culinary delights, ranging from the world-famous bubble tea to delectable dumplings and a plethora of local delicacies.
+Whether you dine at a restaurant, sample street food, or explore bustling night markets, these gastronomic delights are easily found throughout the island, tantalizing taste buds and showcasing the rich flavors of Taiwanese cuisine.

-Taiwan enjoys its cultural diversity since it is home to many people with different backgrounds.
-That is the way we live here, and that is also the way how we are going to host the conference!
+One of Taiwan's greatest strengths lies in its cultural diversity, as it embraces people from various backgrounds.
+This inclusivity shapes the way we live and will be reflected in how we host the conference.
+It is this spirit of diversity that creates an enriching and welcoming environment for all.

-You may find more information on [Taiwan's Tourism Website](https://eng.taiwan.net.tw/) and [TaiwanPlus](https://www.taiwanplus.com/).
+For more information about Taiwan, you can visit the [Taiwan's Tourism Website](https://eng.taiwan.net.tw/) and [TaiwanPlus](https://www.taiwanplus.com/).

-Whenever you are ready, let's see how to [plan your trip](travel/) to Taiwan!
+When you're ready, let's delve into planning your memorable [trip to Taiwan](travel/)!